 Our main focus is the biology neurofilaments in health and disease.
 We use a broad range of cellular and molecular techniques to study the transport and assembly dynamics of neurofilaments in nerve cells.

-Our core expertise is in light and electron microscopy, live-cell fluorescence imaging, protein biochemistry and nerve cell culture.
+Our core expertise is in light microscopy, protein biochemistry and nerve cell culture.